-The combined revenues generated from the leases on the UHS hospital facilities accounted for approximately 54% and 52% of our consolidated revenue for the three months ended March 31, 2010 and 2009, respectively.
-Including 100% of the revenues generated at the unconsolidated LLCs in which we have various non-controlling equity interests ranging from 33% to 99%, the leases on the UHS hospital facilities accounted for approximately 20% and 21% of the combined consolidated and unconsolidated revenue for the three month periods ended March 31, 2010 and 2009, respectively.
+The combined revenues generated from the leases on the UHS hospital facilities accounted for approximately 54% and 51% of our consolidated revenue for the three months ended June 30, 2010 and 2009, respectively, and 54% and 52% for the six months ended June 30, 2010 and 2009, respectively.
+Including 100% of the revenues generated at the unconsolidated LLCs in which we have various non-controlling equity interests ranging from 33% to 99%, the leases on the UHS hospital facilities accounted for approximately 19% and 20% of the combined consolidated and unconsolidated revenue for the three month periods ended June 30, 2010 and 2009, respectively, and 19% and 20% for the six months ended June 30, 2010 and 2009, respectively.
 In addition, twelve medical office buildings ("MOBs") owned by LLCs in which we hold various non-controlling equity interests, include or will include tenants which are subsidiaries of UHS.
 The leases to the hospital facilities of UHS are guaranteed by UHS and cross-defaulted with one another.
 For additional disclosure related to our relationship with UHS, please refer to Note 2 to the condensed consolidated financial statements-Relationship with Universal Health Services, Inc. ("UHS") and Related Party Transactions.